ribeiro-jenny/FinalProjectVS/README.md

 ### Part 1 Multi-Agent Search

-This assignment explores different decision making algorithms for the both ghost and pacman agents.
+This assignment explores different decision-making algorithms for both ghost and pacman agents.

 #### Q1 Reflex Agent

 ##### Description

-The task was to design a better evaluation function for pacman's next move.
-The stratagy for this function was to increase the score for moves that go towards food, decrease the score based on the ghost position (the closer the ghost the worse the deduction), and check if the ghost was in a killable state (which will increase the score).
+The task was to design a better evaluation function for PacMan's next move.
+The strategy for this function is to increase the score for moves that go towards food, decrease the score based on the ghost position (the closer the ghost the worse the deduction), and check if the ghost was in a killable state (which will increase the score).
-It was useful to use the reciprical of the food distance and enemy distance because the closer they were meant the greater impact on the score.
+It was useful to use the reciprocal of the food distance and enemy distance because the closer they were, the greater the impact on the score.
 Additionally, each component had a different weight.
 It considered the possible actions available and calculated the corresponding score for the move.

 This is not meant to be a perfect agent but an introduction into the project.